How Pet-Friendly is St. Augustine?

 The Concerts in the Plaza series runs from the end of May through September.
 Local and regional musicians perform every Thursday evening from 7:00 to 9:00 p.m. in the Plaza de la Constitución.
 All you need is a chair or blanket and your furball to enjoy an evening of tunes outside.

-Between May and September on Wednesday evenings, beginning at 6:00 p.m., Music by the Sea concerts are held at the pier in St. Augustine Beach.
+Between May and September on Wednesday evenings, beginning at 7:00 p.m., Music by the Sea concerts are held at the pier in St. Augustine Beach.
 You can listen to music and bring food and drinks in your cooler, or buy a meal from the spotlight restaurant supplying the refreshments that week.

-Lots of people attend these concerts, so you may want to keep your pet's leash short so he's not smelling every other person that walks by.
+Lots of people attend these concerts, so you may want to keep your pet's leash short so he's not smelling every other person who walks by.
 I'm always surprised, but there are those people that just don't like dogs and you have to be respectful.

 Have Fun on the Water